ladybuglady/cse490g1_finalproject/README.md

 <img width="400" alt="Screen Shot 2021-12-15 at 4 11 21 PM" src="https://user-images.githubusercontent.com/67766355/146284830-2a4faab1-e0ee-4a33-b047-55eba46366ab.png">

 The encoder is uploaded and the weights are frozen.
 Then, a classifier is defines to be able to make output one of two classes.
 This architecture was adapted from the CPC repository.
+The downstream data processing happens inside decode_ecog_data_utils.py and then the downstream is run inside downstream.py.

 ## Results
 ## Discussion